Salt (2010 film): AwardsSalt received one Academy Award nomination, for Best Sound Mixing (Jeffrey J. Haboush, Greg P. Russell, Scott Millan and William Sarokin), which it lost to Inception. The film won Best Action/Adventure Film at the Saturn Awards, with Angelina Jolie being nominated for Best Actress, and the Deluxe Unrated Edition being nominated for Best DVD Special Edition. At the Taurus World Stunt Awards, stuntwoman Janene Carleton's jump on a moving truck won Best Overall Stunt by a Stunt Woman, and the film was nominated for Best Stunt Coordinator and/or 2nd Unit Director. It was also nominated for Satellite Awards for Cinematography and Original Score, a Golden Reel Award for Sound Effects and Foley, a People's Choice Award for Favorite Action Movie, and two Teen Choice Awards. The film was nominated for a Visual Effects Society Award for Outstanding Supporting Visual Effects in a Feature Motion Picture but lost to Hereafter.

-Possible sequel
+Future

 Director Phillip Noyce was optimistic about a sequel, saying "Hopefully within a couple of years, we'll have another one.
 Angelina's so great in this part.
 When audiences see the movie they're going to feel like it's only just the beginning."
 Producer Lorenzo di Bonaventura also expressed further interest: "Angie, I know, loved that character, and would love to explore the character some more first and foremost."

 Noyce later said he had other projects and would not participate.
 "Those 3 Blu-ray disc cuts represent just about everything I have to offer on Evelyn Salt.
 If there ever is a sequel, better it's directed by someone with a completely fresh take on what I believe could be a totally entertaining and complex series of stories."

 On June 6, 2011, Wimmer was announced as a screenwriter, but Jolie equivocated, "if it comes together right".
+She rejected Wimmer's first draft for "Salt 2" in early 2012.
 On December 10, 2012, Sony Pictures announced hiring screenwriter Becky Johnston (known for The Prince of Tides, Seven Years in Tibet, and Arthur Newman), as well as producers Lorenzo di Bonaventura and Sunil Perkash.

-As of 2023, no sequel has materialized.
+The project ultimately died.
+Sony was said to be developing a Salt TV series as an alternative in 2016, but it also never came to fruition.